AppertaFoundation/UCL_HoloCT/README.md

 Video demonstration here: <br>
 https://youtu.be/nXyaozmQpT8 <br>

+## Authors <br>
+This project was developed by UCL Computer Science students as part of the UCL Industry Exchange Network (http://ixn.org.uk) which pairs university students with industry as part of their curriculum.<br>
+Inventor and project lead - Dr Dean Mohamedally, d.mohamedally@ucl.ac.uk<br>
+MSc Student - Dr Caroline Smith

 ## Code and Storage <br>
 Key files are in the assets folder, with the following structure: <br>
 /Assets <br>